Peer Effects in Random Consideration Sets

 In particular, the probability that two or more people revise their selected options at the same time is zero.
-This property translates into a transition rate matrix that has zeros in many known locations.
-The non-zero elements can be then nicely recovered and they constitute a one-to-one mapping with the conditional choice probabilities.
+As a consequence, the transition rate matrix has zeros in many known locations.
+The non-zero elements can then be nicely recovered and they constitute a one-to-one mapping with the conditional choice probabilities.

-After presenting the main results, we show how our ideas work in practice with a model of restaurant choice.
-The application clarifies how the structure of the network affects the strength of the mistakes that people make.
-It shows, for example, that homophily reduces the frequency by which people choose dominated options ---here, dominated is with respect to the preference order of each person over the set of all the available options.
-It also shows that having more friends helps in the same regard.
-We also use the application to highlight some estimation aspects of our model.
-In particular, we show that our maximum-likelihood estimator performs well even for relatively small data sets.